notexplosive/jetpack/readme.md

 - This is a ready-to-use pixi.js + typescript + webpack setup.
 - It also (optionally) includes [Limbo](https://github.com/notexplosive/limbo), my pixi.js game engine, if you don't want this you can just delete the directory after you clone the template. (at time of writing Limbo is in _very_ early development, it probably isn't useful to you)
 - You can run `npm start` and get a hot-reloaded development environment
-- You can run `npm build` and get a production build ready for itch.io
+- You can run `npm run build` and get a production build ready for itch.io

 ## How do I use it?